-I wrote letters to my son throughout my pregnancy.
+I wrote letters to Adrian throughout my pregnancy.
 When he died, I continued to write.
 It had become a habit.
 I wonder sometimes if I write for him or for me.
 I think the answer is — yes.

 Letters to Adrian are lightly edited for clarity and mechanics, and to protect privacy.
 They are otherwise presented exactly as written.